 However, lawmakers plan to introduce an increase to the GST to 9% sometime between the year 2022 and 2025, depending on a variety of political factors.

 GST is known as a “multi-stage tax” because it is collected at each stage of the production and distribution process.
 The “output tax” is that which a registered business must charge on its local supplies of goods and services and the “input tax” is the GST that the registered trader has paid on the purchase of goods and services for the business.

 The GST is applicable to taxable supplies and this includes most local goods or services produced in Singapore unless they are exempt.
 The majority of local sales of goods and services are subject to what is called the “standard rate” of GST which is 7%.
 However, in Singapore, zero-rated supplies include exports of goods and international services.
 This means that a GST registered trader pays GST at 0% on applicable zero-rated supplies and can claim the input tax on paid purchases.
 In short, taxable supplies may be subject to the standard GST rate or may be zero-rated.

 Singapore GST does not need to be charged on exempt supplies.
 According to the Inland Revenue Authority of Singapore, supplies that are exempt include the following:

 Additionally, some goods and services are zero-rated, including the following:

 Is My Company Required to Register for Singapore GST?

-Within one month of when your revenue crosses this threshold, you are required to complete an application to become GST registered to the Inland Revenue Authority of Singapore.
-Failing to register with the tax authority within the applicable timeframe can result in significant penalties.
+Registration for GST in Singapore is mandatory when your taxable revenue is more than $1 million.
+Within one month of when your revenue crosses this threshold, you are required to complete an application to become GST registered to the IRAS.
+Failing to register with the tax authority within the applicable timeframe can result in significant penalties.:

 GST Registration Exemption